KiranLDA/maxflow/README.md

 # Simulate 10 fake tracks with a mean distance of 500km
 tracks <- rnorm(10, 500, 200)

-# Create a fake list of sites animals were seen at with latitude, longitude and number of anumals seen there
+# Create a fake list of sites where animals were seen at, with latitude, longitude and number of anumals seen there
 dta <- data.frame(Site= LETTERS[1:4], Lat= 1:4, Lon= 5:8, Pop=100:103)

-# create a distance matrix
+# create a distance matrix based on these data
 dist <- Point_2_Distance_Network(dta)

 # calculate the probability of going between these sites given the distance the animal can travel